thebiggive/components/readme.md

 ### Dependencies and build output

 Anything externally managed should be loaded with npm and no copies checked into this codebase.
 We can use Stencil `copy` tasks and target app build strategies to get things in the right place.

 Generated build outputs should similarly be `.gitignore`d.

-Because Stencil components have *partly* generated readme docs, it is a good idea after changing any `@Prop`s or similar to `npm run build` before committing your changes.
-The docs should be source controlled as they can include manual content.
+Because Stencil components have *partly* generated readme docs, it's after changing any `@Prop`s or similar it's necessary to `npm run build` before committing your changes.
+The docs are source controlled as they can include manual content.
+CircleCI will also run `npm run build` and fail if there are any changes required that were not committed.

 If you make a new one, it's a good idea to add a one line description of its purpose to the readme before the generated section.

 ### Output targets